aerospike/aerospike-graph/bulk-load-tls/README.md

 ```

 The important piece here is that `aerospike.client.tls=true` is set to `true`,
-and the `aerospike.client.host` is set accordingly.
+and the `aerospike.client.host` is set according to your tls connection.

 ## Run Initialization Script on Spark Cluster